martinbudden/Protoflight/README.md

 Note: strictly speaking we don't have the full 125 microseconds - step 3 also uses a few microseconds of this time (which is why it is preferable to have an IMU that can be read in little-endian format - this avoids the need for byte reordering).

+Note: steps 1-5 can be made more efficient when using a Raspberry Pi Pico and PIO, namely:

+1. The IMU generates a new reading and sets its interrupt pin.
+2. The PIO state machine that was waiting on the IMU interrupt PIN reads the IMU and puts the result in its TX FIFO.
+3. The AHRS task which, was waiting on the PIO TX FIFO, gets the IMU value and calls the `AHRS::readIMUandUpdateOrientation` function.

+This avoid both the ISR and the shared message queue.

 ## Simplified Class Structure